JeremyNelson13/Restful-Application/readme.md

 # Game-Rater
 This is a Restful application designed to allow users to do some basic functions to data.
 It is based off of a project from my NCSU bootcamp called Rest-Rant.
-This application can be used to track video games you like and leave reviews.
+This application can be used to track video games you like and leave reviews. **It is currently not deployed, as it is being used as a base to learn other frameworks**.
+As these are finished I will add links to their specific repositories or deployments here, to allow people to check different implementations of this concept in different tech stacks.

 ## Technology used
 - Express